holderbaum/resume/resume.md

 I joined a small delivery team that build web applications and desktop applications for very different domains (e.g. Legal, POS Terminals, CRM Software, ...).
-I continuously paired with different members of the team to address a many different aspects of building high quality software.
+I continuously paired with different members of the team to address many different aspects of building high quality software.
 We focused a lot on TDD and CI/CD Pipelines.
 But also general aspects of software architecture and refactoring skills played a major role throughout the engagement.